Navbuoy/FeelGood/README.md

 Let's face it, The World of Battletech can be a unforgiving treacherous place.
 Also, there were events and statuses (primarily negative ones) that doomed the player to a negative events loop, like Nobles constantly fighting with their team-mates.
+Well, this little mod was created to address that and add a little fun back into the career.

+Remember, it's a game - Have Fun!

 Just unzip the file and throw the FeelGood folder in your Battletech Mods folder and launch your game.